roman-milk/roman-milk.github.io/xxx-mas-carol.md

+===

- ****** XXX-Mas Carol ****** byTheTalkMan© Music played and drinks were shared.
+Music played and drinks were shared.
 People worked the room, but Scott and Lindsay only worked each other.
 Lindsay should have taken this as a good sign that she had a chance with her husband's sexy uncle, but she did not.
 Platonic familial dancing was had, but Lindsay used the chance to press herself indecently close.

  She touched him and she felt his hands on her as they danced, making goose- bumps appear on her skin.
 She really wanted to take things to the next level, except he wasn't taking the bait.
 She was gagging for him, but she knew if she crossed a line he wasn't willing to cross, she could push him away forever.
 But eventually, her teenage impatience became too much to take.